 Since the 80s, B2B ecosystems transact using Electronic Data Interchange (EDI) standards which exist in most industries.
 EDI provides message formats for business partners to interoperate and automate transactions one-to-one.
 Other one-to-one technologies such as file transfer, email or even fax are often used to overcome EDI limitations such as the exchange of unstructured documents (pdf, etc.) or avoid its significant total cost of ownership.
 APIs have also recently emerged as a convenient way to transact from Cloud, Mobile and Social apps.

-EDI is a powerful and stable system with a developed support network – in fact, EDI systems and transaction volumes continue to grow.
+EDI is a stable system with a developed support network – in fact, EDI systems and transaction volumes continue to grow.
 According to a recent study by Forrester, the annual volume of global EDI transactions exceeds 20 billion per year and is still growing.

 However, EDI or even API are inefficient to solve recurrent challenges when assets are exchanged across an entire network of partners.
 In supply chain for example, more than 20 intermediaries can have custody of a shipment door to door.
 Today, 66% of companies do not have full visibility on their supply chain.
 Lack of end to end visibility opens doors to theft, fraud and counterfeiting.
 More than 40% of companies experience at least one disruption a year with a minimum cost of $1M excluding brand damage.
 EDI can’t help detecting or mitigating these disruptions.
 Neither can it leverage digital remedies such as IoT, Mobile or Artificial Intelligence.

 Parallel communication channels and messaging in cascade desynchronize partners’ systems of record which create delays, errors and business frictions.
 In Supply chain, invoicing error rates per company range from 2% to 30% for example.
 With no consensus on a single version of the truth, B2B ecosystems endure costly manual reconciliations,painto pass audits and to produce compliance reporting.